Courtney Stodden Files For Divorce From Doug Hutchison, 'This Is A New Chapter In My Life'

 Hutchison said that he didn’t understand Stodden’s sudden cry to get back together, especially since the model had been linked to other men since their split.

-Surprisingly, Hutchinson said that he begged Courtney to move to Michigan to live with him.
+Surprisingly, Hutchison said that he begged Courtney to move to Michigan to live with him.

 “I still begged her to come to Michigan and work on our marriage, and she wouldn’t.
 And that spoke volumes to me.”